 How do Political Action Committees impact Elections?

-One of the primary ways political action committees impact elections is by raising money to support their chosen candidates or causes.
+One primary way political action committees impact elections is by raising money to support their chosen candidates or causes.

 Political action committees can raise money from various sources, including individual donations and corporate contributions.